santeri0200/FlashForge/README.md

 3. Add the database schema by running `psql -d ohtu < schema.sql`.
 4. Install poetry dependencies with `poetry install`.
 5. Open `poetry shell` and run the flask application with `flask --app src/app run --debug`.

+## Definition of Done
+- All subtasks marked on the task are done.
+- CI is successful on the pull request.
+- Pull request is approved by atleast one peer.
+- Pull request merges to master without conflicts.